daurnimator/lua-http/index.md

 lua-http is a flexible HTTP and WebSocket library that allows developers to concentrate on line-of-business features when building Internet enabled applications.
 If you are looking for a way to streamline development of an internet enabled application, enable HTTP networking in your game, create a new Internet Of Things (IoT) system, or write a performant custom web server for a specific use case, lua-http has the tools you need.

-[1] _lua-http is pure lua code and will therefore support any platform that Lua 5.1 or greater supports.
-Where lua-http can run is mainly limited by where cqueues works (which at the time of writing is BSDs, Linux, OSX, Solaris): if you can port cqueues to it, lua-http should automatically work._
+[^1]: lua-http is pure lua code and will therefore support any platform that Lua 5.1 or greater supports.
+Where lua-http can run is mainly limited by where cqueues works (which at the time of writing is BSDs, Linux, OSX, Solaris): if you can port cqueues to it, lua-http should automatically work.

 ## Common use cases

 The following are two simple demonstrations of how the lua-http library can be used:

-### Retrieving A Document
+### Retrieving a Document

 The highest level interface for clients is [*http.request*](#http.request).
 By constructing a [*request*](#http.request) object from a URI using [`new_from_uri`](#http.request.new_from_uri) and immediately evaluating it, you can easily fetch an HTTP resource.